btc-z/btc-z.github.io/docs/posts/philosophy/nyr_no_more.md

 # Self Reminder

+!!!
+Note

-Perhaps, my most habitual mental masturbation every December is rashing into planning New Year's resolutions (or starting to have an anxiety of not writing one).
+    Perhaps, my most habitual mental masturbation every December is rushing to plan New Year's resolutions or starting to feel anxious about not having written one.

     Most of my plans were destined to fail.
-Some didn't make any sense, while others did but I later just forgot about them...
+Some didn't make any sense, and the rest I would forget.

-This year, instead of making New Year's resolutions, I accept my failures.
-I won't accomplish everything I plan.
-My plan will change, and that's okay.
-Split step goals. 🎾

-Besides, time is continuous anyway, why treat it otherwise?
-Yes, the clock turns, and yes, we live in a solar system with the moon orbiting the earth, and the earth orbiting the sun.
-But ultimately time is an artificial concept.
-A Clock measures itself.

-With failure accepted, I embark on my journey only to record my attempts that I can later reflect on, and NOT to hallucinate about the future or to regret the past.

-I will do so imperfectly, and that is ok.
+    So, I want to start this year by first accepting my failures.
+It is okay for some or all of my plans to fail.
+My plans will change, and I accept that.

+    Time is continuous.
+Clock measures itself.